ant-design/ant-design/docs/react/contributing.en-US.md

 1. Fork the repository and create your branch from [proper branch](#Branch-Organization).
 1. Run `npm install` in the repository root.
-1. If you’ve fixed a bug or added code that should be tested, add tests!
+1. If you've fixed a bug or added code that should be tested, add tests!
 1. Ensure the test suite passes (npm run test).
 Tip: `npm test -- --watch TestName` is helpful in development.
 1. Run `npm test -- -u` to update [jest snapshot](http://facebook.github.io/jest/docs/en/snapshot-testing.html#snapshot-testing-with-jest) and commit these changes as well (if has).
 1. Make sure your code lints (npm run lint).
 Tip: Lint runs automatically when you `git commit`.